 - Couples Massage

 - Deep Stretching Exercises

-Tip #7.
-Follow The Advice Of Your Local And Regional Health Authorities.
+Tip #6.
+Follow The Advice Of Your Local And Regional Health Authorities

-The World Health Organization and the Centers for Disease Control in Atlanta are two primary resources responsible for monitoring and reporting updates on COVID-19.
+The World Health Organization and the Centers for Disease Control and Prevention (CDC) are two primary resources responsible for monitoring and reporting updates on COVID-19.
 These two organizations are working together with other public health and safety organizations to contain and reduce the spread of the coronavirus.

-The WHO recommends these basic protective measures at this time:
+The WHO recommends these basic measures at this time:

-- Wash your hands frequently; maintain good hygiene to prevent the spread of germs.
+- Wash your hands frequently; maintain good hygiene to prevent the spread of viruses and germs.

-- Practice social distancing; maintain at least three feet between you and others.
+- Practice social distancing; maintain at least six feet between you and others.